SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 ```
 CInterpretable >> newArray
 	^ Array basicNew: 4
 ```

 ### Conclusion

-This chapter shows the implementation of multiple primitives behavior.
+This chapter presented the implementation of multiple important primitives.
 The short list of essential primitives we presented are required to execute more interesting Pharo programs.